hwi/HWIOAuthBundle/Resources/doc/3-configuring_the_security_layer.md

 That's the basic setup of the bundle.
 If you are interested in giving users the option to "connect" social accounts check out this (todo).

+## Going further

+If you want to define your own Resource Owner or understand how that works under the hook, please have a look to the [Internals](./internals) documentation.

 [Return to the index.](index.md)